frattalab/pipeline_iclip/README.md

 2. Asking singularity to pull the docker container (and declaring it for each rule) didn't work.
 For whatever reason, the container singularity pulls/creates doesn't have iCount installed/available in $PATH (STAR does install, so something funky going on...
 Docker image run with Docker works perfectly on local machine though))

 3. The latest version of iCount available through pip is 2.0.0, released in 2017.
 This actually won't install with a simple `pip install iCount` ([see issue I opened](https://github.com/tomazc/iCount/issues/199])).
 It turns out that this only version is tagged for up to python 3.5 (but conda env file and docker user specify python 3.6...)

+### To do
+icount is on bioconda - use that to install dependencies instead of the one-by-one approach